mstephen19/react-portfolio/README.md

 # [Matt Stephens Portfolio](https://mstephen19.github.io/react-portfolio)

 A portfolio built entirely in React, utilizing state, context, and props.
+Users can read some general information about myself, see some of my recent projects, contact me, and download my CV while reading up on my technical skills.

 This site is responsive, and has been tested on various screen sizes and mobile devices.